What is a 4xx status code?

 412 Precondition Failed

-The client may set specific conditions using headers like "If-Match" or "If-Unmodified-Since," expecting the server to only process the request if those conditions are met.
-If the server cannot fulfil these conditions, it returns a 412 Precondition Failed error.
+The client may set specific conditions using headers like "If-Match" or "If-Unmodified-Since" expecting the server to only process the request if those conditions are met.
+If the server cannot fulfil these conditions - it returns a 412 Precondition Failed error.

 413 Payload Too Large

-When encountering this error, you might see messages such as:
+You might see messages such as:

 Request entity too large